cpich3g/RFP-Copilot/README.md

 ---

+### 🧮 Bid Comparison Intelligence Module *(New)*

+Builds on the new bid normalisation engine and agentic helpers:

+- Ingests heterogeneous supplier bid files (CSV/XLSX/JSON) and harmonises schema differences.
+- Normalises metrics (price, quality, compliance, lead time, sustainability, hidden costs, and more) with configurable outlier filtering and missing-data strategies.
+- Computes weighted composite scores, visualises results with Plotly charts, and highlights deltas versus optional RFP anchors.
+- Leverages a dedicated Agent Framework strategist to produce explainable ranking summaries and negotiation levers.
+- Captures what-if scenarios so procurement teams can compare alternative weighting schemes and export Markdown/PDF/CSV bundles.

+### 🤝 Negotiation Strategy Copilot *(New)*

+An end-to-end workspace for pre-brief, live guidance, and post-session learning:

+- Imports supplier profiles (from history or uploaded JSON) and enriches them with stubbed market benchmarks.
+- Generates AI-powered pre-briefs summarising strengths, risks, and recommended tactics using the Agent Framework.
+- Provides a live copilot chat experience with optional WebRTC voice capture, tactic palettes, and real-time counter-offer recommendations.
+- Logs outcomes, concessions, and lessons learned to build a persistent strategy memory for future negotiations.

 Together, these features allow procurement teams to move faster, reduce subjectivity, ensure compliance, and drive stronger vendor outcomes with confidence.

 ## 📐 Architecture